dkorunic/pktstat-bpf/README.md

 With `--kprobes` program will switch to Kprobe mode and track TCP and UDP traffic per process.
 Performance will be even more degraded compared to TC and XDP mode, but all per-process traffic will be visible, inside of all Cgroups, containers, K8s pods etc. Additional details such as process command name, process ID and Control Group will be shown as well.

 With `--cgroup` parameter with path to the CGroup it is possible to measure ingress and egress traffic for a specific Control Group.
-Additional details such as process command name and process ID will be shown.
+Additional details such as process command name and process ID will be shown if available.

 ## Star History